Streamline Your Ads with Microsoft’s New Automated Bidding

 FAQs

-Advertisers will primarily choose between Maximize Conversions and Maximize Conversion Value.
-Optional performance targets can be added as needed, such as target CPA or target ROAS.
+Advertisers will choose between Maximize Conversions and Maximize Conversion Value.
+Target CPA can be added to conversion-focused campaigns, while target ROAS can be added to campaigns focused on maximizing value.

-Microsoft states that this update does not change the fundamental bidding behavior.
-It makes the setup simpler and more user-friendly without sacrificing performance control.
+Microsoft says the update does not change the fundamental bidding behavior.
+It is presented as a more user-friendly setup that keeps familiar performance controls available.

-Will existing Target CPA or Target ROAS campaigns be affected?
+Do existing Target CPA or Target ROAS campaigns need updates?

-Existing Target CPA or Target ROAS campaigns will continue seamlessly, with no updates required.
-Portfolio bid strategies remain unaffected.
+Existing campaigns using Target CPA or Target ROAS will continue seamlessly and require no updates.
+Portfolio bid strategies are also unaffected by the change.

 Comments